 Homemade Enchilada Sauce that’s 1000X better than canned and ready in just less than 15 minutes!

 This homemade enchilada sauce recipe is made with simple pantry ingredients and takes less time to make than running to the grocery store!
 It’s rich, bold, smoky, quick, easy, freezes beautifully and you can customize the heat and consistency.
 Once you taste this red enchilada sauce recipe, you won’t want to live without it or go back to the store-bought kind again!
-It makes everything better from enchiladas, to soups, to skillets and even pastas!
+It makes everything better from chicken enchiladas, beef enchiladas, soups, skillets and even pastas!
 You will LOVE having this red enchilada sauce on hand!

 Red Enchilada Sauce